 - Level 3 core unit in the Public Health major sequence

 - Level 3 elective

-- Students are able to (1) describe and compare aspects of Australian and international health systems; (2) discuss the role of equity in the financing and management of health systems; (3) discuss the role of economics and economic evaluation in health care and healthcare systems; (4) discuss efficiency, resource allocation and the factors determining the demand supply of health services; (5) critique current issues in the provision, administration and funding of health services; (6) critically review and evaluate policies in resource allocation and health care; (7) value the role of population health in the healthcare system; (8) work within a team in a professional and responsible manner; and (9) communicate effectively.
+Students are able to (1) compare aspects of Australian and international health systems; (2) discuss the role of equity in the financing and management of health systems; (3) discuss the role of economics and economic evaluation in health care and healthcare systems; (4) discuss efficiency, resource allocation and the factors determining the demand supply of health services; (5) evaluate policies in resource allocation and health care; and (6) evaluate the role of population health in the healthcare system.

 - Unit Coordinator(s)